phmatray/Ducky/docs/general/core-concepts/selectors.md

 ## Advanced Selectors

 As your application grows, you might need more advanced selectors that can handle complex queries or derived data.
-R3dux allows you to create **memoized selectors** that cache their results and recalculate only when the relevant parts of the state have changed.
+Ducky allows you to create **memoized selectors** that cache their results and recalculate only when the relevant parts of the state have changed.

 ### Example: Advanced Selectors with Memoization